Prince George County Public Schools: February

 In February 2024, a 13-year-old boy at J.E.J Moore Middle School was arrested on school grounds for making threats to attack the school and harm students.
 The student was charged with 2 counts of threats to kill or injure people on school grounds.

 July

-On July 31, former PGCPS Assistant superintendent William Barnes was charged with nine felonies, including aggravated sexual battery, indecent liberties with a minor and sexual assault by force or threat.
+On July 31, former PGCPS Assistant Superintendent, William A. Barnes, Jr., 78, was charged with nine felonies, including aggravated sexual battery, indecent liberties with a minor and sexual assault by force or threat.
+The alleged incidents occurred more than three decades earlier in the 1980s when the retired school administrator was a junior high school guidance counselor.

 August

 In August, parents criticized the school district for its handling of the allegations against the former assistant superintendent.

 September

-In September, state police investigation confirmed that the school board knew about sex abuse allegations against the former assistant superintendent William Barnes.
-The former superintendent Lisa Pennycuff provided Hanover School Board Chair with key dates about the timeline of the events.
+In September, a state police investigation confirmed that the Prince George County School Board had learned of the decades old sex abuse allegations against the former administrator, however by the time Barnes was criminally charged he was no longer employed by the school district, having retired after a 50 year career as an educator.
+The former Superintendent of Schools in Prince George, Lisa Pennycuff, who had by then also retired and been appointed interim Superintendent of Schools in Hanover County, provided the Hanover School Board Chair with key dates about the timeline of the events concerning the allegations against Barnes.

 October

 In October, a teacher at Harrison Elementary was arrested for possession of child pornography.
 It was not believed that they had any inappropriate pictures of students.
 The teacher was put on administrative leave pending the investigation results.

 In response to a nationwide shortage of bus drivers, parents blamed the district's transportation department for students having lower grades.
 The district's transportation department said they are short 200 bus drivers and that the issue is caused by bus drivers having to do back-to-back routes causing students to arrive late at school.
 Prince George County Public Schools has over 1,000 bus routes to cover.